topleet/MSR2022/README.md

 ```R
 print(coef(model))
 ```
-The coefficients are the same as the rounded number shown in the paper.
+The coefficients are the same as the rounded numbers shown in the paper.
 They are typically shown in tabular form.
 The X refers to the corresponding slope.

 | (Intercept)   |  X            |